By Tom Towson, CPA

 The bill sets limits on the social contribution rate and reserve factor for the next three years.
 For calendar year 2022 only, if the calculation of the social contribution rate under Subsection (2)(a) is greater than 0.003, the social contribution rate for that calendar year is 0.003.
 For calendar years 2023 and 2024 only, if the calculation of the social contribution rate under Subsection (2)(a) is greater than 0.004, the social contribution rate for that calendar year is 0.004.
 For calendar year 2022 only, the division may not set the reserve factor to be more than 1.1500; and for calendar years 2023 and 2024 only, the division may not set the reserve factor to be more than 1.2000.

-The Vermont 2024 Unemployment Rate Notices were released on June 27, 2023.
+Vermont Announcement Relating to 2024 Unemployment Tax Rates and Wage Base The Vermont 2024 Unemployment Rate Notices were released on June 27, 2023.
 The rate schedule remained Schedule I, and the ratios changed, rates range from 0.40% to 5.40%.
 Benefits charged and taxable payroll for calendar year 2020 have been removed from the rate calculation by the state.
 New employers pay 1.0%, while new out-of-state employers in certain industries pay as follows: 2.0% for employers involved in the construction of buildings; 4.1% for employers involved in heavy and civil engineering construction; and 2.8% for specialty trade contractors.
-The taxable wage base continues at $13,500 for the third and fourth quarters of 2023 and is estimated to remain $13,500 effective January 1, 2024.
-However, it could change and notification will be at a later date.
+The taxable wage base continues at $13,500 for the third and fourth quarters of 2023.

 The legislation has a number of provisions designed to provide unemployment tax relief to employers.
 The legislation sets the maximum social tax as follows: (1) 0.50% for 2021; (2) 0.75% for 2022; (3) 0.80% for 2023; (4) 0.85% for 2024; and (5) 0.90% for 2025 and suspends the solvency surcharge for 2021 to 2025.
 From February 8, 2021 until May 31, 2026, the 10% Voluntary Contribution Program (VCP) surcharge is not charged and the VCP payment deadline is extended to March 31.
 The minimum amount of a voluntary contribution must result in a recomputed benefit ratio at least two rate classes lower than the original rate class; and only employers who have moved up at least eight rate classes may use the program.

 The COVID-19 pandemic caused a depletion of state unemployment trust funds used to pay unemployment benefits, prompting many states to take action to mitigate potential increases in tax rates.
-After eight years of declining SUI tax rates (on average), there was a slight spike in 2021, then a leveling off in 2022 and 2023.
+After eight years of declining SUI tax rates (on average), there was an upward spike in 2021, then a downward spike in 2022, then an upward spike in 2023.
 While it is prudent for employers to be aware of the direction of SUI tax rates using indicators like state unemployment trust fund balance trends, state legislative initiatives, and overall economic conditions (all considered to be “uncontrollable factors”), it continues to be important for employers to take their own actions (“controllable factors”) to help keep SUI tax rates and associated costs as low as possible by:

 Diligently adjudicating unemployment claims